 Hello, everyone!
 We are Creatrip, a group of travel experts.
-Your daily dose of the latest travel tips and tricks.

 In our last post, we took a look at Korea's marriage culture.
 In this post, we're going to take a look at the culture and customs surrounding pregnancy and giving birth.
 We have some interesting customs with postnatal care, so let's take a look!

 In the dictionary, postnatal care is described as a period of rest and healing to recover from the energy spent and the stress the body has gone through while giving birth.
 Around 6 to 12 weeks postpartum is considered the lying-in period.
 This is the period during which the body heals and reverts back to the state it had been in before pregnancy.
 Postnatal care then refers to the attention and methods taken to encourage this healing.

 Korean Postnatal Care : 2.
 Why is it important?